Our Ultimate Family Car Camping List (Including Practical Pro Tips!)

 I talked about our make ahead camping meals before.
 However, you are going to need a way to take them with you.

 We take a Coleman 60 Quart Performance Wheeled Cooler.
-I am starting to think we love Coleman brand lol never noticed this before today, Ha!
+I am starting to think we love the Coleman brand lol never noticed this before today, Ha!
 It keeps everything cold for 4 days and has wheels and a handle for easy moving.
 Full coolers are heavy!

-Also fun fact about coolers in Canada at least.
-This one is 60 quart but they advertise “holds 90 cans” umm??
+Also fun fact about coolers in Canada, at least.
+This one is 60-quart, but they advertise “holds 90 cans” umm??

-We also use a tote for dried food such as bread, chips, trail mix anything that doesn’t need to be kept cold. as well as odds and ends.
+We also use a tote for dried food such as bread, chips, trail mix, anything that doesn’t need to be kept cold, as well as odds and ends.

-[su_note]Pro Tip: To save on buying bags of ice, make your own large ice blocks using 2 Litter Milk Cartons.
+Pro Tip: To save on buying bags of ice, make your own large ice blocks using 2 Litter Milk Cartons.
 Fill them with water and freeze.
-Or pre-freeze large ice packs. [/su_note]
+Or pre-freeze large ice packs.

 Items you need:

-• Clothes line and a few clothes pins
+- Clothes line and a few clothespins

-We like to eat and read around the camp fire.
-Therefore we always bring folding camping chairs with cup holders.
-We love these collapsible chairs because they fold down into a bag.
-However make sure you are on HARD ground or they sink and tip!
-Before you know it your are tossed into the dirt.
+However, make sure you are on HARD ground or they sink and tip!
+Before you know it, you’re tossed into the dirt.
 We hope to find a sturdy brand to replace them with.

 First Aid Camp List: